Table of Contents

 Your basis is the amount of your investment in property for tax purposes.
-Use the basis to figure gain or loss on the sale, exchange, or other disposition of property.
+Use the basis to figure the gain or loss on the sale, exchange, or other disposition of property.
 Also use it to figure deductions for depreciation, amortization, depletion, and casualty losses.

 If you use property for both business or investment purposes and for personal purposes, you must allocate the basis based on the use.
 Only the basis allocated to the business or the production of income part of the property can be depreciated.

 Your original basis in property is adjusted (increased or decreased) by certain events.
 For example, if you make improvements to the property, increase your basis.
 If you take deductions for depreciation or casualty losses, or claim certain credits, reduce your basis.